Assignment 3: Visualization Critique & Redesign

 -

 Your submission should consist of a single chart.
 This means that visualizations that concatenate together many different charts (e.g., a dashboard) are out of scope.
-However, small multiples displays (i.e., using the same chart but horizontally or vertically faceting across a nominal or categorical data field) are acceptable.
+However, small multiple displays (i.e., using the same chart but horizontally or vertically faceting across a nominal or categorical data field) are acceptable.

 Your chart image should be interpretable without consulting your writeup.
 Do not forget to include a title, axis labels or legends as needed!